nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/DAILY_MARS_STRUCTURE_LAYOUT.md

 Here are the features you will be building over the next few months in this application.
 It will allow Debra to...

 * View Mars probe photos on a specific date.
-* Objects that were near Earth on a specific date.
 * Whatever the most popular atronomy photos was that day.
 * Favorite individual pictures.
 What will be saved about that picture is as follows:
     * Image URL